AjinkyaBankar/ajinkyabankar.github.io/index.md

 - Judged poster presentations for the event “CURFIU 2019,” assessing visual appeal, content clarity, and presentation effectiveness at Florida International University, FL, USA, Apr 2019.

+## Hobbies and Interests
+- Watch live Cricket matches
+- When I am not in front of the computer, either I am playing with my kids or practicing yoga and meditation.
+- Volunteer for the Art of Living organization to spread the health and happiness in the community.

+<span style="font-size:0.7em;">Last updated: {{ page.last_modified_at | date: '%d-%B-%Y' }}</span>